fescobar96/Crime-Prediction-in-San-Francisco/README.md

 Crime displacement refers to crime being pushed into other neighborhoods.
 According to PredPol's Chief of Research and Development Dr. Jeffrey Brantingham, some offenders tend to desist for a time if you increase police presence in their preferred locations to commit crimes.

 It is also important to mention that crime prevention and criminality prevention are two different concepts.
-Let's take for example a drug addict that steals to be able to keep up with his drug consumption habits; if you prevent that person from
+Let's take for example a drug addict that steals to be able to keep up with his drug consumption habits; if you prevent that person from...

 #### Privacy and constitutional concerns